 The “Shifting financial Flows to invest in Low-carbon Development in Southeast Asia” (SHIFT SEA) project encourages this shift of financial flows to low carbon development in Indonesia, the Philippines and Vietnam.
 Combining the expertise and resources of several local and international organizations, the project engages with a variety of stakeholders through research, high-level convenings, coalitions and capacity building to influence local and national policy making and investment frameworks in favour of renewables and energy efficiency.
 SHIFT SEA provides guidance to the public and private sectors, empowering local actors to activate the change of financial flows and support green financing in Southeast Asia.
 To complement the bottom up action, SHIFT SEA also assesses the quality of international financial institutions (IFIs) investment flows against their Paris Agreement commitments, and reviews regulatory indicators for achieving sustainable energy.

 State of implementation/results

+The project is completed.
 The SHIFT SEA project has helped pave the way towards faster and more effective progress in shifting policies and financial flows towards low-carbon solutions in Southeast Asia.
+Main achievements include: